WordPress/gutenberg/packages/components/src/progressive-disclosure-panel/progressive-disclosure-panel-header/README.md

-# ProgressiveDisclosurePanelTitle
+# ProgressiveDisclosurePanelHeader

 <div class="callout callout-alert">
 This feature is still experimental.
 “Experimental” means this is an early implementation subject to drastic and breaking changes.
 </div>
 <br />

-This component renders a progressive disclosure panel's title and menu.
+This component renders a progressive disclosure panel's header including a menu.

 ## Usage